Compare Whale Watch tours

 Spirit of Hervey Bay

-A 3/4 day Whale Watch tour from Hervey Bay aboard a luxurious fast whale watch vessel, including morning tea & buffet lunch.From
+A great value half-day whale watch tour from Hervey Bay aboard a luxurious fast whale watch vessel, includes morning/afternoon tea.From

 Brisbane Whale Watching

 Luxurious half-day whale watching departing from Redcliffe, Brisbane.
-Includes sumptuous buffet lunch, morning and afternoon tea.From
+Includes sumptuous buffet lunch and guaranteed sightings.From

 Premium Dolphin Feeding Day Tour & Whale Watch